 Jen and I have an interest in connecting people to the natural elements in our home city.
 We have a hope that with such a connection, Chicagoans will care more about the nature that thrives here, either as full-time or seasonal residents, or as migrants merely passing through.
 Maybe then they’ll help take better care of the nature in the city, which in turn will improve life for themselves.
 Roland is doing this right now, in the Back of the Yards, helping the land be reborn with nature and human endeavor in concert.
 I certainly felt myself amazingly connected spending time with him at his home and yard.
 I kept thinking, “Wow!
 This is Chicago!”
 His garden and hives and orchard were providing food, good food, and the environment was peaceful.
 I was reminded of life on my grandparents’ property in upstate New York (where I saw my first Scarlet Tanager) where we would pluck apples from the trees as snacks.
 But this was here at the center of Chicago.
 Amazing!

 The Bird: I was excited to meet Roland Kulla, not only because of his wonderful backyard, but because he’s an artist.
 He’s a painter.
 We were greeted with a warm hello and smile as we entered his incredible studio space.
-It’s a dream studio - complete with an always coveted skylight to work by.
+It’s a dream studio - complete with an always coveted skylight window to work by.
 There were many large scale paintings of his photorealistic bridges and industrial scenes that are the vernacular of Back of the Yards.
 His work is representative of a fascination with urban landscapes and the human connection to this built environment.
 I was reminded of my love for modernism and the Precisionist artist Charles Sheeler.
 Kullas work is technical and beautiful.
-There is an intimacy to his work that I find intriguing, familiar.
+There is an intimacy to his work that I also find intriguing, familiar.
 It quickly felt like we were visiting a dear friend as Roland’s personal story unfolded.
 He spent 10 years in the seminary before moving into social work, where he spent 30 years as a caseworker, administrator, researcher, teacher and consultant.
 Roland began painting in the late 80’s, and began actively pursuing an artistic career in the early 2000’s.
 He moved to Back of the Yards for the reasons most artists live in a neighborhood: an AFFORDABLE studio space that is ideally a live/work space.
 He converted a bar into his studio and home, pointing out where the bar used to stand, below his paintings that hung elegantly on the wall above.

-I was curious to see if his connection to birds and nature was associated with his creativity.
+I was curious if his connection to birds and nature was associated with his creativity.
 As we sat underneath his charming German crafted gazebo in his peaceful backyard, it became clear how seamless his life was, because he lives what he loves and puts love and mindfulness into all things.
 Everything is intentional, as is his artwork.
 His yard was well planned: all of the plants are indigenous (they require far less water, in addition to providing vital habitat for birds and many other species of wildlife).
-Roland’s created a prairie habitat, along with vines to grow grapes to make wine, an herb and vegetable garden, a solar powered water feature for the birds, orchard trees, beehives tended by Bike a Bee - which features “Roland's Late Summer honey” (available at the farmers market at The Plant, which can be seen from his backyard!).
-Roland has a deep connection to his surroundings and community, along with a self sufficiency (not unlike a farmer) that you don’t think of having in the city.
+Roland created a prairie habitat, along with vines to grow grapes to make wine, an herb and vegetable garden, a solar powered water feature for the birds, orchard trees, beehives tended by Bike a Bee - which features “Roland's Late Summer honey” (available at the farmers market at The Plant, which can be seen from his backyard!).
+Roland has a deep connection to his surroundings and community, along with a self sufficiency (not unlike a farmer) that you don’t think of having access to in the city.
 I asked him if he would allow us to come back during peak fall migration, with the hope of seeing Ruby-throated hummingbirds.
 I'd like to make him a Bird cocktail inspired by him and his backyard: "The Ruby-throated Hummingbird" using strawberries and his honey (perhaps another way to "attract" them to his yard!)
 We need a lot more backyards like Roland's because urban habitat is becoming more and more vital to the migration and survival of birds coming through and breeding.
 Thank you again to Roland for his warmth, kindness and hospitality!

 Adventure pairs well with: La Internacional Supermercado!
 Their steak tacos are consistently ranked as some of the best in the city - and are indeed fantástico!
 We got some to take to Whiner Beer Company!
 Whiner is located in The Plant, which is a vertical farm and business incubator.
 The Plant is home to numerous businesses rooted in sustainable food production.
 Check out their website and list of awesome tenants!
 Innovation meets amazing!
 We could see the tubes of water recycling spent grain from the brewery as a source of fish food for the onsite aquaponics farm!
-All as we were enjoying our delicious Rubrique-a-brac (The Bird) and Fur Coat (The Nerd)!
+All as we were enjoying our delicious Rubrique-a-brac (the Bird) and Fur Coat (the Nerd)!
 Cheers to big picture thinking!

 eBird list of birds we saw: http://ebird.org/ebird/view/checklist/S37476429